idoFinder/Object_recognition/README.md

 # Object recognition using SVM and HOG

-This was a project of the course: **"Learning, representation, and Computer Vision"** by Dr Aharon bar Hillel
+This was done as part of the course: **"Learning, representation, and Computer Vision"** by Dr Aharon bar Hillel

 The data used for this project is the [Caltech 101 dataset](http://www.vision.caltech.edu/Image_Datasets/Caltech101/)